mokit-dev/mokit-doc-mdbook/src/chap_appdx.md

 (2) Join the Tencent QQ group (Group ID: 470745084) if you can communicate in Chinese, and show your problem in the QQ group.
 Private messages through QQ might not be replied.
 (3) Contact the developer jxzou via E-mail njumath[at]sina.cn, with your input and output files attached.
 Reply/Answer is not guaranteed since jxzou is very busy.

-## A4 Acknowledgement
-Thanks to all MOKIT developers and users for constructive suggestions, bugs report and contributions.